 “Maybe I was a little angry but I think it comes from the right place because I don’t stand for unfair treatment.
 The kind of favouritism that has been shown is very apparent.
 I think everybody can see the kind of favouritism that is being shown to certain members of the team,” Annisha said.

-On a pitch that demanded the technical acumen of Mithali, and where stroke play wasn’t the easiest way to approach, the Indian team management’s ploy of excluding the former skipper cost it dear, which was evident from the fact that the last seven Indian wickets fell for mere 23 runs before folding for a meagre 112.
+On a pitch that demanded the technical acumen of Mithali, and where stroke play wasn’t the easiest way to approach, the Indian team management’s exclusion of the former skipper cost it dearly, which was evident from the fact that the last seven Indian wickets fell for a mere 23 runs before folding up for a meagre 112.

-Eventually, India not only lost the affair but also had to return home empty handed.
+India eventually lost the match and had to return home empty handed.